 In the cubic growth model, r is both the most consequential parameter and the hardest to estimate.
-So my approach will be to concoct values for the other parameters and then, using those values, compute EV(L) for a wide range of possible values of r.
+So my approach will be to decide on values for the other parameters and then, using those values, compute EV(L) for a wide range of possible values of r.

-t_f is the easiest parameter to estimate, because it turns out not to matter very much (though it becomes more significant in the steady state model below, for which we will need a revised estimate).
-I will use the most conservative reasonable basis for t_f , viz., the time at which the last stars are expected to burn out.
+$t_f$ is the easiest parameter to estimate, because it turns out not to matter very much (though it becomes more significant in the steady state model below, for which we will need a revised estimate).
+I will use the most conservative reasonable basis for $t_f$ , viz., the time at which the last stars are expected to burn out.
 This gives us $t_f = 10^{14}$ years (Adams and Laughlin, 1997).
-But the value of t_f doesn't matter in the model because if L is still yielding any significant expected value after roughly $t = 10^8$ years, then it has already accumulated vastly greater expected value than S. That is, bounding the integral anywhere after $t = 10^8$ years will almost never affect whether EV(L) > EV(S).
+But the value of $t_f$ is comparatively unimportant because if L is still yielding any significant expected value after roughly $t = 10^8$ years, then it has already accumulated vastly greater expected value than B. That is, bounding the integral anywhere after $t = 10^8$ years will almost never affect whether EV(L) > EV(B).

 p is more consequential, and harder to estimate.
 I will make a lower-bound estimate based on the details of our working example, that is almost certainly far too pessimistic, but nevertheless informative.
-The estimate proceeds in two stages: First, how much could humanity as a whole change the probability of S_0 (i.e., roughly, the probability that we survive the next thousand years), relative to the status quo, if we committed all our collective time and resources solely to this objective for the next thousand years? .01 seems like a very safe lower bound (remembering that we are dealing with epistemic probabilities rather than objective chances).
-Now, if we assume that each unit of time and resources makes the same marginal contribution to increasing the probability of S_0 , we can calculate p simply by computing the fraction of humanity's resources over the next thousand years that can be bought for \$1 million, and multiplying it by .01.
-This yields $p \approx 2 \times 10^{-14}$.17
+The estimate proceeds in two stages: First, how much could humanity as a whole change the probability of $S_0$ (i.e., roughly, the probability that we survive the next thousand years), relative to the status quo, if we committed all our collective time and resources solely to this objective for the next thousand years?
+"One percent" seems like a very safe lower bound here (remembering that we are dealing with epistemic probabilities rather than objective chances).
+Now, if we assume that each unit of time and resources makes the same marginal contribution to increasing the probability of $S_0$ , we can calculate p simply by computing the fraction of humanity's resources over the next thousand years that can be bought for \$1 million, and multiplying it by 0.01.
+This yields $p \approx 2 \times 10^{-14}.$

 This is an extremely conservative lower bound.
-First, since resources committed to any objective tend to have diminishing marginal impact, and since the status quo seems to represent a very early margin with respect to any longtermist objective (that is, we should expect that only a very small fraction of humanity's resources over the next thousand years will be committed to a given longtermist objective like mitigating existential risks), we should expect that the marginal impact of a given unit of resources is greater than the average impact of that same unit would be on the assumption that we invest all our resources in that objective.
-Second, resources committed at earlier time should have a greater impact, all else being equal.
-(If nothing else, this is true because resources that might be committed to existential risk mitigation, say, 500 years from now can do nothing to prevent any of the existential catastrophes that might occur in the next 500 years, while resources committed today are potentially impactful any time in the next thousand years.)
-Thus, I think it would be justifiable to adjust p upward from this lower-bound estimate by a several-order-of-magnitude "fudge factor", if we were so inclined.
-But in keeping with the spirit of making the empirical assumptions least favorable to longtermism, within reason, I will stick with $p = 2 \times 10^{-14}$.
+First, resources committed to any objective tend to have diminishing marginal impact.
+And the status quo seems to represent a very early margin with respect to any longtermist objective-that is, we should expect only a small fraction of humanity's resources over the next thousand years to be committed to any given longtermist objective like mitigating existential risks.
+So we should expect that the marginal impact of a given unit of resources is greater than the average impact of that same unit would be on the assumption that we invest all our resources in that objective.
+Second, resources committed at earlier time should have greater impact, all else being equal.
+(If nothing else, this is true